jamonholmgren/ProMotion/README.md

   # Set the title for use in nav bars and other containers
   title "Home"

-  # Called when this view is first "opened" and allows you to set up your view
+  # Called when this screen is first "opened" and allows you to set up your view components
   def on_load
     @default_image = add_image(:default_image, src: "default.png", frame: [10, 50, 100, 100])
   end